 NS&I covers all National Savings and Investments products as well as the old Post Office Savings Bank accounts.

 If you would prefer to make a postal application, you can download a form by clicking on the link below.

-Lost accounts leaflet and form
+Lost accounts form